Code of Procedure for Appeals to the Senate Appeals Committee

 i) request a copy of the papers which were before the College Appeals Committee and a report of the hearing including information relating to the manner in which the decision appealed against was reached;

 ii) request any other reports or information relevant to the appeal;

 iii) request the Convener of the College Appeals Committee to provide a written response to the statements made in the letter of appeal and to name any person or persons the College wishes to appear to provide evidence;

 iv) provide the student (or their representative), normally 10 working days in advance of the hearing, with a copy of all papers which will be before the Committee and the names of those persons who will be in attendance.
-The papers will normally be sent to the student by Recorded Delivery/University Courier or may at the student's request be collected in person;
+The papers will normally be sent to the student by email unless other means are requested by the student;

 v) notify the student (or their representative) no less than five working days prior to the hearing of the date, time and location of the hearing and the names of the members of the Committee who will consider the case.

 28.9.1 Where the student is prevented from attending by ill health, the hearing shall normally be deferred on submission of medical evidence.
 If the student does not attend on the date appointed and no notification of the absence has been received, if the Senior Senate Assessor or their deputy is satisfied that the student has received due notice of the hearing, the Committee may proceed to deal with the case and to reach a decision in the student’s absence.

 28.9.2 The student shall have the right to be accompanied, assisted or represented at the hearing by one of the following: a parent or guardian; a fellow student or other friend; an Adviser from the Students' Representative Council Advice Centre; a member of University staff, or any other person.
 Where the student seeks to have two individuals in attendance, one shall attend as an observer only.